FDA Regulation of Essential Oils and Aromatherapy Products

 A huge dilemma for some small but ethical aromatherapy companies is that they simply don't yet fully understand the FDA guidelines and what constitutes a medical or therapeutic claim.
 It can be very confusing.
 Few attorneys fully understand or specialize in FDA regulatory matters.
 Lawyers specializing in FDA compliance are generally very costly.
 Right now, there is a lot of confusion going on regarding what properties and what language can be used to describe essential oils.
 As already mentioned, it might take some companies awhile before they fully understand how to properly become compliant.
 It's going to take time for this all to smooth out.

 The FDA guidelines will help ensure that essential oil companies making unsubstantiated claims will be held accountable.
-However, it also bind the hands of reputable companies that desire to provide accurate information.
+However, it also binds the hands of reputable companies that desire to provide accurate information.
 Consumers now will be even more dependent upon AromaWeb, reputable holistic aromatherapy educators and reliable books.